Squarespace sites are designed to ensure visitors can easily navigate your site on any device they choose, from desktops to tablets to smartphones.

 Note: If you're seeing text overlap on mobile, change the font's line height.

-How your Gallery Page or Gallery Block displays on mobile depends on its format.
+How your gallery displays on mobile depends on its format.

 Tip: Large image files or too many images can cause your site to load slowly on mobile.
 To learn more, visit Keeping your Squarespace site mobile-friendly.